THE sports fraternity mourns the loss of one of South Africa’s top sporting talents during the 1960s.

 It was at Hewat where Roman was part of a long line of top-class athletes.

-He clocked a world class time of 10,4 seconds in the 100m in 1969 on the cinder track at the Green Point Track.
+He clocked a world-class time of 10,4 seconds in the 100m at an inter-schools meeting held on the cinder track of the Hewat Training College in 1969.

-He competed against Blows in the senior men’s sprints on cinder tracks all over the peninsula, including Bellville, Crawford and Green Point.
+He competed against champion sprinter Cecil Blows, his elder, in the senior men’s sprints on cinder tracks all over the peninsula, including Bellville, Crawford and Green Point.
 Blows was already a seasoned sprint champion and Roman’s senior by seven years.
 Though Blows had already started teaching at Wittebome High School in Wynberg from 1962, he continued to compete in athletics at the highest level.

 “Kenny and Cecil were Olympic material, of that I have no doubt,” says April, who founded the Hewat Athletics Club in 1968 and the Spartans Athletics Club in 1970 at his Lansdowne home in Cape Town.